 The museum also exhibits a major collection of art on pottery, along with paintings from late 19th- and early 20th-century American artists.

-Admission is $5 adults, $4 seniors, $1 for students with ID and free for children under 12.
-However, from November 1 to April 30, the museum extends their hours until 8pm on Fridays, and between 4pm and 8pm, admission is free for all visitors.
+Admission is $5 for adults, $4 for seniors, $1 for students with ID, and free for children under 12.
+However, from November 1 to April 30, the museum extends its hours until 8pm on Fridays, and between 4pm and 8pm, admission is free for all visitors.

 [445 North Park Avenue, Winter Park FL 32789; 407-645-5311 ]

 Housed on the grounds of Rollins College, this art museum boasts over 5,000 pieces on display, ranging from early Renaissance to contemporary works.
 It also brings in traveling exhibitions, which change seasonally.

 Admission is $5 for adults and free for children and college students with valid IDs.
 It’s open Tuesday through Friday from 10 a.m. to 4 p.m. and Saturday and Sunday from noon to 5 p.m.
 It is closed on Mondays.